No. 304 Polish Bomber Squadron: Coastal Command

-In Coastal Command the squadron undertook 2,451 missions in 21,331 hours, losing 19 aircraft and 69 KIA, 6 MIA and 31 killed in non-combat flights.
+In Coastal Command the squadron undertook 2,451 missions in 21,331 hours, losing 19 aircraft and 69 men killed in action; six missing in action; and 31 killed in non-combat flights.
 It claimed 31 submarine attacked and was credited with two U-boats sunk and five damaged, it also claimed three aircraft shot down, three probable and four damaged.

-Its last mission was on 30 May 1945, looking out for possible German submarines that would not surrender.
+Its last mission was on 30 May 1945, looking out for possible German submarines that may not have surrendered.

 Transport Command

 After the end of the war in Europe, on 14 June 1945 the squadron was transferred to Transport Command, and operated scheduled services with Warwick C.3s to Greece and Italy.
 From April 1946 onwards the Polish squadrons were restricted to flights within the UK.
 In May the squadron converted to Halifax Mk C.8 unarmed transports and was disbanded a few months later on 18 December 1946.

 Aircraft operated

 Squadron bases

 The squadron operated from the following airfields: